| Written by Vidar Borgen

 This makes emergency preparedness a mandatory requirement for all offshore operations in the oil & gas industry of Norway.

 In addition to qualifications and training, personnel must meet certain medical standards as established by the Norwegian Health, Safety and Environment Authority.
-This includes medical examination and approval of personnel prior to assignment to any offshore facility, as well as ongoing medical evaluations to ensure that personnel remain fit and healthy to perform their assigned duties.
+This includes medical examination and approval of personnel prior to assignment to any offshore facility, as well as ongoing medical evaluations to ensure that personnel remain fit and healthy to perform their assigned duties (learn more about wind energy safety jobs).

 In summary, personnel qualification and training is key in ensuring the safety of personnel working on offshore facilities in Norway.
 Employers must ensure that personnel are properly qualified and trained, and must provide appropriate safety training and instruction to ensure that personnel are aware of the hazards they may face while working offshore.